Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 ## The pinout to use for Arduino
 ![](./images/Arduino_pinout.png)

 The difficulty with a Game Boy printer emulator is to know where the images have to be cut automatically.
-It can appear trivial to human mind (when the print is finished) but it is not for a code (some printing sessions have more than 10 seconds deadtime inbetween packest).
+It can appear trivial to human mind (tear paper when the print is finished) but it is not for a code (some printing sessions have more than 10 seconds deadtime inbetween packets).
 90% of the game sends a margin information that can be detected to cut paper easily (they feed paper to separate images).
-But about 10% sends nothing (like feed paper with white packets and no margin at all in print command) or margins within a single print.
-For these "difficult games", a strategy have to be invented.
+But about 10% sends nothing (like feed paper with white packets and no margin at all in print command) or margins but within a single print.
+For these "difficult" games, a strategy have to be invented.
 Now let's detail how to use the decoder:

 **Automatic mode or printing with margins**